fermendezmx/Codility/README.md

 # Codility.Training
-Solution for the problems presented by Codility
+My solution to the problems presented in Codility